getslash/slash/doc/assertions.rst

 Using the ``should`` module
 ---------------------------

-One syntax for assertions can be done via the ``shakedown.should`` module:
+One syntax for assertions can be done via the ``slash.should`` module:

-.. autofunction:: shakedown.should.be
+.. autofunction:: slash.should.be

-.. autofunction:: shakedown.should.not_be
+.. autofunction:: slash.should.not_be

-.. autofunction:: shakedown.should.be_a
+.. autofunction:: slash.should.be_a

-.. autofunction:: shakedown.should.not_be_a
+.. autofunction:: slash.should.not_be_a

-.. autofunction:: shakedown.should.be_true
+.. autofunction:: slash.should.be_true

-.. autofunction:: shakedown.should.be_false
+.. autofunction:: slash.should.be_false

-.. autofunction:: shakedown.should.be_in
+.. autofunction:: slash.should.be_in

-.. autofunction:: shakedown.should.not_be_in
+.. autofunction:: slash.should.not_be_in

-.. autofunction:: shakedown.should.be_none
+.. autofunction:: slash.should.be_none

-.. autofunction:: shakedown.should.not_be_none
+.. autofunction:: slash.should.not_be_none

-.. autofunction:: shakedown.should.contain
+.. autofunction:: slash.should.contain

    also known as ``contains``

-.. autofunction:: shakedown.should.not_contain
+.. autofunction:: slash.should.not_contain

-.. autofunction:: shakedown.should.equal
+.. autofunction:: slash.should.equal

    also known as ``equals``

-.. autofunction:: shakedown.should.not_equal
+.. autofunction:: slash.should.not_equal

    also known as ``not_equals``

-.. autofunction:: shakedown.should.raise_exception
+.. autofunction:: slash.should.raise_exception

-Using ``shakedown.assert_X`` functions
+Using ``slash.assert_X`` functions
 --------------------------------------

-.. autofunction:: shakedown.assert_contains
+.. autofunction:: slash.assert_contains
-.. autofunction:: shakedown.assert_not_contains
+.. autofunction:: slash.assert_not_contains

-.. autofunction:: shakedown.assert_in
+.. autofunction:: slash.assert_in
-.. autofunction:: shakedown.assert_not_in
+.. autofunction:: slash.assert_not_in

-.. autofunction:: shakedown.assert_equal
+.. autofunction:: slash.assert_equal

    also known as ``assert_equals``
-.. autofunction:: shakedown.assert_not_equal
+.. autofunction:: slash.assert_not_equal

    also known as ``assert_not_equals``

-.. autofunction:: shakedown.assert_true
+.. autofunction:: slash.assert_true
-.. autofunction:: shakedown.assert_false
+.. autofunction:: slash.assert_false

-.. autofunction:: shakedown.assert_is
+.. autofunction:: slash.assert_is
-.. autofunction:: shakedown.assert_is_not
+.. autofunction:: slash.assert_is_not

-.. autofunction:: shakedown.assert_is_none
+.. autofunction:: slash.assert_is_none
-.. autofunction:: shakedown.assert_is_not_none
+.. autofunction:: slash.assert_is_not_none

-.. autofunction:: shakedown.assert_isinstance
+.. autofunction:: slash.assert_isinstance
-.. autofunction:: shakedown.assert_not_isinstance
+.. autofunction:: slash.assert_not_isinstance

-.. autofunction:: shakedown.assert_raises
+.. autofunction:: slash.assert_raises